 Implementation

-7%This skill content reads like marketing copy rather than actionable instructions.
-It describes what the skill does conceptually but provides no executable code, specific commands, tool references, or concrete examples that Claude could actually use to perform API testing.
-The content assumes Claude needs explanation of basic concepts while failing to provide the specific technical guidance needed.
+This skill content reads more like marketing copy than actionable instructions.
+It describes capabilities abstractly without providing any executable code, specific commands, or concrete examples that Claude could actually use.
+The content explains concepts Claude already understands while omitting the specific implementation details that would make this skill useful.

 Suggestions